VA Loans – VA Residual Income Charts And Requirements

 In addition to DTI, one concept that’s unique to VA and some FHA loans is the idea of residual income qualification.

 How Do You Calculate Residual Income?

 Residual income is simply what’s left over after all your expenses are paid.
-To calculate the number, you simply subtract all the bills mentioned above that make up your DTI ratio.
+To calculate that number, you simply subtract all the bills mentioned above that make up your DTI ratio.

 Hopefully this has helped with your awareness of residual income requirements.
-If you would like to apply to buy a home or refinance your current one, you can get an approval online or give one of our Home Loan Experts a call at (800) 785-4788.
+If you’d like to apply to buy a home or refinance your current one, you can get the approval online or give one of our Home Loan Experts a call at (800) 785-4788.
 If you still have questions, you can leave them for us in the comments below.